useNature.com ... for your Health ...

 Do we get enough Antioxidants from our Diet?

-A seemingly healthy lifestyle with maintenance of recommened daily values of anti oxidants, like vitamins C and E, is no guarantee for an appropriate individual supply, ...unless the degree of oxidative damage is taken into account, eg; smoking, drinking, inflammation and many other factors.
+A seemingly healthy lifestyle with maintenance of recommended daily values of anti oxidants, like vitamins C and E, is "No Guarantee" for an appropriate individual supply; unless the degree of oxidative damage is taken into account, eg; smoking, drinking, stress, environmental toxins, inflammation and many other factors.

 This is one of the reason, why it may not be possible to get the right amounts of Antioxidants from your diet.